Species At Risk Program

 We aim to build an understanding of the status of species and ecosystems at risk (SEAR) in this region.
 Funding from Environment and Climate Change – Canada Nature Fund’s Priority Places grants helped launch the Islands Trust Conservancy’s Species at Risk (SAR) Program.
 This program aims to address knowledge gaps and enhance recovery efforts.

-• Assisting private landholders and conservation partners in voluntary actions to restore and protect SEAR
+• Assisting private landholders and conservation partners in voluntary actions

-• Working with First Nations and indigenous knowledge holders to identify and manage threatened species and ecosystems of cultural significance
+• Working with First Nations and Indigenous Knowledge Holders to identify and manage threatened species and ecosystems of cultural significance

 Text reads "This project was undertaken with the financial support of: Environment and Climate Change Canada" with small Canadian flag beside text.